Trout in Virginia

 There for a while, we killed more than we raised.

 The Smoke In Chimneys hatchery relies upon cold mountain spring water flowing by gravity through the rearing ponds.
-A chef commented:8
+A chef commented:11

 Their product doesn't really need much of anything...
 With the natural spring, all the impurities are gone, and that comes through in the color and the taste.
 I don't want fishy trout.
 I want it to taste like spring water, and this does.

 In 2023, half the trout at the Smoke In Chimneys hatchery died when a pipe shifted and water levels dropped.
 The hatchery relied upon natural water flow through the ponds and raceways; there were no pumps or aerators.
-With low water flow, oxygen levels dropped below the threshold required by trout.
+When the pipe was dislocated, low water flow produced low oxygen levels.
+When dissolved oxygen in the water dropped below the threshold required by trout, they started to die.

 Friends and neighbors responded to a call for help from the hatchery owners who faced economic disaster.
-They processed and froze fish, held fundraisers, and demonstrated community support.9
+Volunteers processed and froze fish, held fundraisers, and demonstrated community support.12

 Climate Change in Virginia